What to record in a distribution agreement

 7. Contract term

 The term of the contract is also one of the agreements you should make.
-This can be for a limited time, or unlimited time.
+This can be for a limited time, or an unlimited time.
 A fixed-term contract ends after the agreed time.
 For example, after 2 or 3 years.
 “In Dutch law, if a contract is for an unlimited term, then in principle you can end the contract at any time.”

 Sometimes you agree on a period of time that you use to cancel a contract.
-This is called the notice period.
+This is called the notification period.
 “If you do not include a notification period in your contract, then the period depends on the length of your business relationship.
 The length of the notification period often depends in part on the length of your relationship.”

 Sjaak van der Heul